 7. Hill's Science Diet Healthy Mobility Dry Dog Food

-- Natural glucosamine and chondroitin support joint structure
+- Natural glucosamine and chondroitin: Supports joint health and mobility

 - Balanced mineral content